Frequently Asked Questions

 Q: My lawyer knows about endowments.
 Can I have him/her prepare my endowment agreement?

-A: Duke uses standard language for endowment agreements to ensure consistency in management of the funds.
+A: Duke uses standard language for endowment agreements to ensure consistency in the management and administration of the funds.
 As we work with you to establish the endowment, we will discuss your preferences and suggestions with you.

 Q: Do I need to sign an endowment agreement or meet a minimum gift level if I want to give to an existing endowment?

-A: No. You can make a gift of any size to an existing endowment fund without signing an endowment agreement.
-There may be an existing endowment that reflects your interests and to which you can add your support.
+A: Not usually, although there are a few funds that prohibit additions by anyone other than the original donor.
+If you want to give to an existing endowment that reflects your interests and does not prohibit contributions by others, you can make a gift of any amount.
 Also, many donors who have established endowment funds in the past continue making gifts to them over time.
 The larger a fund is, the more it can do each year.

-Q: How is the distribution from an endowment used?
+Q: How are distributions from an endowment used?
 Are there any administrative assessments against endowments?

 Stewardship and Recognition